ROCK LEGENDS CRUISE VIII 2020 TERMS AND CONDITIONS

 If you have a special need, please let NAHA know during the booking process.
 If something happens after you book call NAHA at 1-888-666-1499 as soon as possible.
-Royal Caribbean is able to accommodate an array of needs if notified in advance.
-Some services may require your request to be made 60 days prior to sailing (ex. sod for a service dog or an interpreter), so let us know as soon as possible, exactly what you need.
+Royal Caribbean can accommodate an array of needs if notified in advance.
+Some services may require your request to be made 60 days prior to sailing (ex. sod for a service dog or a request for an interpreter), so let us know as soon as possible, exactly what you need.

 Below is a list of common and not so common requests that can be accommodated, if known in advance: *